this website uses cookies. by continuing to browse the site you are agreeing to our cookies policy.

 • South Australia: Current Management Plan – South Australian Commercial Kangaroo Management Plan 2020-2024.

-• Western Australia: Current Management Plan – Management Plan for the Commercial Harvest of Kangaroos in Western Australia 2019-2023, new plan with Commonwealth Government for sign off - Management Plan for the Commercial Harvest of Kangaroos in Western Australia 2024- 2028.
+• Western Australia: Current Management Plan – Management Plan for the Commercial Harvest of Kangaroos in Western Australia 2019-2023, new plan with Commonwealth Government and has been approved - Management Plan for the Commercial Harvest of Kangaroos in Western Australia 2024- 2028.

 • Tasmania: Exploits Wallabies, Forester Kangaroo and Possums for commercial gain.
 We cannot find any overall Government Plan but individual plans for a particular company do or did exist, for example - Management Plan for the Commercial Harvest and Export of Wallaby from Tasmania.
 System needs dramatic improvement.